paritee/Paritee.StardewValley.FarmAnimals/README.md

 ### Example

-I'll be using [Elle's New Barn] Animals(https://www.nexusmods.com/stardewvalley/mods/3167) as the Content Patcher skin mod and [Paritee's White Bulls](https://www.nexusmods.com/stardewvalley/mods/3298) mod as the BFAV farm animal in the example.
+I'll be using [Elle's New Barn Animals](https://www.nexusmods.com/stardewvalley/mods/3167) as the Content Patcher skin mod and [Paritee's White Bulls](https://www.nexusmods.com/stardewvalley/mods/3298) as the BFAV farm animal in the example.

 1. Add your target BFAV farm animal's mod `UniqueID` (found in `manifest.json`) as a required dependency in your Content Patcher skin mod's `manifest.json`.